Rgit915/JavaScript30/README.md

 **Description:**
-Explore custom video player, created from scratch with only HTML, CSS, and JavaScript – no external libraries or frameworks. custom video player offers essential features such as custom controls, seamless playback options, a progress bar, skip buttons for effortless navigation, and interactive volume/playback rate sliders.
+Explore custom video player, created from scratch with only HTML, CSS, and JavaScript – no external libraries or frameworks. custom video player offers essential features such as custom controls, seamless playback options, a progress bar, skip buttons for effortless navigation, and interactive volume/playback rate sliders.Experience an immersive view with fullscreen mode.

 ![Screenshot of Custom video player](https://github.com/Rgit915/JavaScript30/blob/master/11%20-%20Custom%20Video%20Player/custom-video-player.png)